 If natural beauty is what you like, choose granite.
 Granite countertops offer a large variety of colors and patterns — from bold variations in the stone’s color to subtle blends of subdued tones.
 Granite is a heat- and scratch-resistant material that complements any type of cabinetry.
 Stone is porous and, as such, requires yearly maintenance that consists of sealing the countertop to protect it from stains.

-Choose from many styles of custom corbels used to support countertop overhangs.
+Choose from many styles of custom corbels used to support countertop overhangs and add the extra splash of style to your new countertop.
 Our designers will help you find the perfect style for your kitchen.